 [ ] sunscreen

 *Headlamp (flash light): A good headlamp is a valuable tool for any river trip because it keeps your hands free.
-It is especially helpful for evening visits to the incredible stone hot tub at the Cave Camp.
 Princeton Tech makes an excellent, lightweight, inexpensive ($30) LCD light that will last 80 hours on one set of batteries called the Aurora.

 *River shoes: River shoes should stick to wet rocks, not come off in a strong current and should protect your toes.
 The water on the river is not that cold (68 degrees) so you do not need wetsuit booties.
 Sandles are not suitable river shoes because they do not protect your feet and are difficult to swim in if you unexpectedly end up in the water.
 We strongly recommend Five-Ten shoes with “Stealth soles.
 They will work well on the rafts and most importantly for hiking around on wet rocks.
 A “stealth” bottom sole is the only shoe that will stick to wet rocks, period!
 Five-ten is the only company that uses “Stealth” soles.
 You can find a store that sells them by going to www.fiveten.com .
 If you can not find a store that handles them they can be purchased directly from the company by going to their website.
 The water tennie is the preferred model and they do not come insmaller woman's sizes.
 A good alternative is the woman's guide shoe which also has the "stealth" bottom and comes in small sizes.

 *Paddle jacket & paddle pants: It is mandatory to have a waterproof paddle jacket and paddle pants on the river.
-This will keep you warm and relatively dry and is worn over your synthetic shirts, which are worn over the sleeveless farmer John wetsuits that Earth River supplies.
+This will keep you warm and relatively dry and is worn over your synthetic shirts.

 *Soap and Shampoo: Because you will be washing in the river it is imperitive that you bring only Dr. bronners soap which can be purchased at health food stores.
 It is made from natural ingredients and does not pollute.